Purity (novel): The Republic of Bad Taste

-In 1987, Andreas Wolf lives in East Germany, where he acts as a youth councillor for a church, routinely having sex with the teenaged girls he councils.
+In 1987, Andreas Wolf lives in East Germany, where he acts as a youth counselor for a church, routinely having sex with the teenaged girls he counsels.
 There, he meets a troubled 15-year-old Annagret, whose stepfather Horst has begun sexually abusing her, and has a protected status as a low-level Stasi informant.
 Andreas becomes obsessed with Annagret and offers to kill Horst, instructing her to lure Horst to Andreas's parents' remote dacha.
 They kill him and bury his body, but Annagret regrets the murder and distances herself from Andreas, who reflects on his own upbringing.

 Born to an English literature professor and a high-level official in the East German government, Andreas is indulged by all as a child.
 However, as he grows older, he begins to realize that his family life is a facade, with his mother suffering bouts of deep depression and having multiple affairs.
 Andreas is sent to a psychiatrist as a teenager, ostensibly due to his excessive masturbation, when in reality he is suffering from depression after a "ghost" approached him and told him that he was Andreas' actual father, a former graduate student of his mother's with whom she had an affair.
 Becoming increasingly disillusioned, Andreas publishes a poem containing an obscene and treasonous acrostic.
 His parents protect him from imprisonment, but when given the choice between completing the army service he has been avoiding, or total estrangement from his family, Andreas chooses estrangement.

 To Andreas's surprise, Horst's disappearance appears to go unsolved.
 Two years later, as the Berlin Wall is about to come down, he grows paranoid that his crime will be exposed when the Stasi files are unsealed.
 He approaches his long-estranged father and arranges for one last favor from the party, gaining access to both his own and Horst's Stasi records.
 While trying to escape with the records, he runs into television cameras and uses the opportunity to denounce the government, quickly becoming a celebrity dissident for shining "sunlight" on the state's secrets.
 While celebrating his own success, he meets an American journalist, Tom Aberant.